JoshuaChou2018/DeeReCT-TSS_release/README.md

 - Samtools
 - Bedtools

 The code is not guaranteed to work if different versions are used.

+To analyze bam files with a size around 10G, each thread requires 4-5G memory when the job is splitting into 25 threads.

 ## Genome-wide TSS Scanning

 ```
 bash ./run.sh \
       path/to/Aligned.sortedByCoord.out.bam \  #(the aligned RNA-Seq bam file)
-      path/to/gencode.v38.pcg.extups5k.bed \  #(the file is provided under the folder /ref)
+      path/to/gencode.v38.pcg.extups5k.bed \  #(regions for scanning, a example file of all protein coding genes is provided under the folder /ref)
       path/to/model.npz \  #(the pre-trained models are provided under the folder /model)
-      path/to/reference_genome.fa \ #(the file is provided under the folder /ref)
+      path/to/reference_genome.fa \ #(reference genome sequencing in the "FASTA" format, a example file is provided under the folder /ref)
       path/to/output \
       0 \  #(0: CPU, 1: GPU)
       25  #(number of threads)